Introduction and installation of PyCharm IDE

 I’ll be using the dark theme Darcula throughout this tutorial.
 You can find and install other themes as plugins, or you can also [import them](https://blog.codota.com/5-best-intellij-themes/).

-On the next page, leave the defaults and click Next: Featured plugins.
+On the next page, leave the defaults and click *Next: Featured plugins*.
 There, PyCharm will show you a list of plugins you may want to install because most users like to use them.
-Click Start using PyCharm, and now you are ready to write some code!
+Click *Start using `PyCharm`*, and now you are ready to write some code!

-Writing Code in PyCharm
+## Writing Code in PyCharm <a href="#writing-code-in-pycharm" id="writing-code-in-pycharm"></a>

 In PyCharm, you do everything in the context of a **project**.
 Thus, the first thing you need to do is create one.